COMP2281/software-engineering-group-17/documentation/Requirement-Specification.md

 4. Improved Risk Management

-If something doesn’t go as planned, a scrum style approach will let us identify, and mitigate any risks that arise within our sprint reviews.
+If something doesn’t go as planned, a Scrum style approach will let us identify, and mitigate any risks that arise within our sprint reviews.
 In a plan driven approach, if any issues were discovered late, it could cause problems to stack up and thus cause progress stagnation.

 #### Team Roles